-- A well-developed essay that analyzes the presentation of maternal love in the poem. - Textual analysis outweighs description and paraphrasing. - Discusses how poetic language and devices are used in the poem to communicate this theme. - Commentary is supported with specific textual references. - The reader may have to make some inferences because the essay is not always sufficiently explicit. - May contain some errors, but these do not undermine the overall quality of the essay. - The essay must include some treatment of the poetic language and devices used in the poem to merit a score of 7.
+- A well-developed essay that analyzes the theme of the search presented in the poem. - Textual analysis outweighs description and paraphrasing. - Discusses how poetic language and devices are used in the poem to communicate this theme. - Commentary is supported with specific textual references. - Reader may have to make some inferences because the essay is not always sufficiently explicit. - May contain some errors, but these do not undermine the overall quality of the essay. - The essay must include some treatment of the poetic language and devices used in the poem to merit a score of 7.